New Caledonian nightjar: Description

-underparts with a small white throat patch.
+The species was first described by Ernst Mayr in 1941, from a specimen collected in New Caledonia on the Whitney South Sea Expedition in 1939.
+Mayr initially described the species as Eurostopodus mystacalis exul, believing it to be a subspecies of white-throated nightjar.

+Based on the type specimen, this nightjar has silvery-grey plumage with dark blotches and streaks, with a black crown and dark, grey-brown underparts.
+It lacks the nuchal collar seen in some Caprimulgiformes, but does display a white patch on its throat.

 Conservation

 It is considered possibly extinct, as it is known only from the holotype which was collected in 1939.

 The specimen was of a bird taken in coastal savanna.
 The possibility of decline in population was probably caused by predation by introduced cats and rats, alongside habitat destruction.